-- 1. Distance Sampling analysis for point counts (Buckland et al. 2001) will be used to create density estimates corrected for detection probability among ponds and observers.
-This will provide: - a.
-Corrections for bird detectability based on differences in survey locations (e.g. elevation), weather conditions, and inter-observer variability. - b.
-Estimates of effective detection radii for survey stations - 2.
-Generalized Linear Models can be used to compare landing (5.1) and mortality (5.2) rates among ponds or sections of ponds (either could be the unit of analysis) to identify pond characteristics affecting bird contacts.
-Factors to consider in this analysis include: - a.
+- 2. The use of Generalized Linear Models would make it possible to compare landing (5.1) and mortality (5.2) rates among ponds or sections of ponds (either could be the unit of analysis) to identify the temporal, spatial, and operational correlates of bird contacts.
+Potential factors in such an analysis include: - a.
 Pond size, shape, type and purpose - b.
 Deterrent types, densities and deployment methods - c.
-Distance from Athabasca River and other water bodies
+Distance from Athabasca River and other water bodies - d.

-- d.
 Pond isolation (distance from facilities and other ponds) - e.
 Latitude (north-south) - f.
 Time of day (relative to sunrise/sunset - g.
 Season (spring, summer, fall) - 3.
 Geographical Information Systems spatial analyses can be used to map locations and identify clusters of bird mortalities separately for systematic searches (5.2) and incidental reports (5.3).
 This may identify problem areas in need of greater deterrents and monitoring efforts. - 4.
 Other analyses may explore the techniques developed by others for extrapolating the total number of oiled birds represented by oiled bird reports.
 A rich literature is emerging for both monitoring the presence of oiled birds on beaches and extrapolating this information to populations (e.g., Camphuysen and Heubeck 2001; Wiese and Ryan 2003; Wiese and Robertson 2004; O'Hara and Morgan 2006).
 These techniques could be adapted for use in the oil sands region to provide more accurate estimates of the total number of bird oilings that occur.